Church History

 Like many English churches Stranton is a mixture of styles and stonework.
 Apart from the Saxon stonework in the nave, the oldest part of the building is the twelfth-century semicircular arch in the east wall behind the Communion table.
 About 1280, a north aisle was added; the tower arch and a north arcade were built.
 Then in the fourteenth century, the chancel was reconstructed, the south aisle added, the tower remodeled and the upper part built.

-In Victorian times, two vestries were added to the north side of the building: one is now the choir vestry and the other the kitchen.
+In Victorian times, two vestries were added to the north side of the building: one is now the Vicar's vestry and the other the kitchen.
 The organ chamber was also built to house the fine Abbott and Smith organ (1889).

 The building has continued to develop in recent years.
 In the 1980s, the Fulthorpe Chapel was screened off from the chancel and has become a well-loved place for meetings.
 The vicar's vestry is now under the tower where it was placed in the early 1990's at the time when the gallery was built in the tower.
 It now doubles as a crèche – a sign of the way this ancient building continues to evolve to meet new needs.
+In 2019 the vicar's vestry, which was under the tower, was moved into the choir vestry with this area transformed into a hospitality kitchen and accessible toilet.